TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/MOTIVATION.md

 - If something goes wrong in the environment, simply starting the new container from the same image provides a clean slate to work with, no repetitive setup required; this encourages experimentation and learning.

+- The content of the image and any of its derivatives can be easily managed and updated through their Dockerfiles hosted in Git repositories (e.g. [Dockerfile of taltechivarlab/ubuntu-desktop][ubuntu_desktop_github_dockerfile]).

 - It is easy to distribute: all our images are published on Dockerhub under our [taltechivarlab][taltechivarlab_dockerhub] account and can be started with a single `docker run` command.

 With this, we hope that you now have a better understanding of what containers are and why using them is [worth a try][ubuntu_desktop_github_quickstart].